areleu/vencopy/docs/gettingstarted/start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To get started with VencoPy a set of tutorials are provided for the user to learn about the different classes and how each of them can be customised.
+To get started with venco.py a set of tutorials are provided for the user to learn about the different classes and how each of them can be customised.
 The tutorials are iPythonNotebooks to be opened with Jupyter Lab and can be found in the gitlab repository.

 - Tutorial 1: Showcasing run.py